zenzig/capacitor-socket-io/docs/testing-with-proxy.md

 Docker is running first).
 Append `--host dev.example.com` to use a different hostname, or `--no-start` if you only want the certificates and `.env` updates without launching Docker.
 The script inspects active listeners and prints whichever process currently owns port 443 so you can resolve the clash quickly.
+It also keeps `E2E_DEV_SERVER_HOST` in sync with the detected proxy host so browser tests bind to the correct interface.
 Under the hood the script performs the following steps (you can run them manually if you prefer):

 1. Generate certificates for `socket-proxy.local` (steps below) and drop them into